Naimehossein77/gym-nfc/README.md

 For support and questions:
 1. Check the troubleshooting section above
 2. Review the API documentation at `/docs`
+3. For Apple Wallet integration, see `WALLET_API.md`
-3. Check the logs for error details
+4. Check the logs for error details
-4. Ensure NFC reader is properly connected and configured
+5. Ensure NFC reader is properly connected and configured

 ## 🔄 Version History